End Game (Homicide: Life on the Street)

-"End Game" is the 14th episode of the third season of the American police drama television series Homicide: Life on the Street.
+"End Game" is the 15th episode of the third season of the American police drama television series Homicide: Life on the Street.
 It originally aired on NBC on February 10, 1995.
 The episode was written by Rogers Turrentine and directed by Lee Bonner.
 The episode continues a storyline about the shooting of Beau Felton, Kay Howard, and Stanley Bolander.

 Plot summary

-Barnfather gives Homicide 48 hours to solve the case of the detective shootings before it is handed over to the Violent Crimes Unit.
-The investigation, still led by Frank Pembleton, leads to a new prime suspect: Gordon Pratt, the resident of the apartment the detectives had mistakenly approached when trying to serve a warrant to Glen Holton.
-Tim Bayliss, Mitch Drummond, and Pembleton search Pratt's home, parents' house, and workplace before tracking him down in a massage parlor.

-Meanwhile, in the hospital, Stanley Bolander, Beau Felton, and Kay Howard are in various stages of recovery from their surgeries.
-John Munch and Bolander's ex-wife stay with Bolander to keep him company; he seems fine after his first surgery, but awakens after his second surgery with no memory of who Munch is.
+Barnfather gives the homicide unit hours to solve the case of the detective shootings before it is handed over to Violent Crimes.
+The investigation, still led by Pembleton, leads to a new prime suspect: Gordon Pratt, the resident of the apartment the detectives had mistakenly approached when trying to serve a warrant to Glen Holton.
+Pembleton, Bayliss and Mitch Drummond search Pratt's home, his parents' house and his workplace before tracking him down in a massage parlor.
+Meanwhile, Bolander, Felton and Howard are in various stages of recovery following their surgeries.
+Munch and Bolander's ex-wife stay with Bolander to keep him company; he seems fine after his first surgery but awakens after his second surgery with no memory of who Munch is.

 The detectives alternate interrogating Pratt, who reveals himself to be a racist loner pretending to be a highly educated intellectual with a grudge against the concepts of government and society.
-Bayliss, however, finds Pratt's high school records, and discovers that Pratt's intellectualism is a ruse.
+Bayliss, however, finds Pratt's high school records and discovers that his intellectualism is a ruse.
 Hoping to rattle a confession out of him, Pembleton tricks Pratt into attempting to translate a passage from Plato, but unlike Pembleton, Pratt cannot read the original Greek, and his radical misinterpretation of Plato's words reveals that he is a fake.
-Unfortunately, this strategy backfires on Pembleton, when an angered Pratt demands a lawyer.
-The attorney arranges Pratt's release, leading to rising tensions within the Homicide unit and even a physical altercation between Munch and Pembleton.
+Unfortunately, this strategy backfires on Pembleton when an angered Pratt demands a lawyer.
+The attorney arranges Pratt's release, leading to rising tensions within the homicide unit and a physical altercation between Munch and Pembleton.
 In the episode's epilogue, Bayliss is called to a crime scene and discovers that Pratt has been shot; reporters question Bayliss whether a police officer seeking revenge for the shootings may have been responsible.